 With injury concerns hovering over fellow wildcard picks Henrik Stenson and Paul Casey their workload could easily be managed.
 Whilst Sergio Garcia's most recent Ryder Cup record is not as strong as his stunning early efforts.
-It means Poulter looks interesting at +1200 as Europe's top finisher with SugarHouse.
-Another option is SugarHouse's +333 to be the top Englishman.
+It means Poulter looks interesting at 5/2 to be Europe's Top Scoring Wildcard with Unibet.
+Another option is Bet365's 7/2 to be Top Englishman.

 What about Europe's first timers?
 Unless they catch fire early Tyrrell Hatton and Thorbjorn Olesen would, you imagine, be the most likely bit-part players.
 Alex Noren is a quarter- and semi-finalist in the last two WGC World Match Play events and a winner at Le Golf National this summer.

 Tommy Fleetwood is another course winner, yet his other five visits all reaped missed cuts.
 The big Spaniard has finished T10th and T5th on his two course visits, only once failed to break par for 18 holes and he made the final of the WGC World Match Play on debut last year.

 The ingredients are strong and he'll be feted for the famous Spanish flare which has traditionally fuelled Europe's Ryder Cup successes.
 Perhaps his biggest challenge is his fearsome temper.
 Yet could playing for a team harness that rage?
 He's 2/1 with Ladbrokes to be Top European Rookie or 8/11 with BetVictor to be Top Spaniard.